AndreasYNY/AndreasYNY/README.md

 - I'm a freelance fullstack developer currently studying at Universitas Terbuka.
 - I like to write in JS/TS, Python.
 - I know a thing or two about Java, Rust, C# and C++.
-- I use frameworks laravel, vuejs, reactjs, sveltekit.
+- I use frameworks like laravel, vuejs, reactjs, sveltekit.

 <h2>My Interest</h2>